rodyherrera/Cinastra/README.md

 Once you have installed the node_modules from the client and server source code, `we can move on to the next section that pertains to the configuration so that you can correctly mount the services`.

 ### Configuring the Server application
-Inside the repository directory there is the `Server folder`, where it has a `.json file that is called Configuration`, this file contains statements that will be used throughout the execution of the server, in this file you must `configure the address where you want the server is running`, where you must declare the hostname and port of the same, by `default the hostname is '0.0.0.0' and the port is 6500`, you can modify them to your need, the file would be something like this:
+Inside the repository directory there is the `Server folder`, where it has a `.json file that is called Infrastructure`, this file contains statements that will be used throughout the execution of the server, in this file you must `configure the address where you want the server is running`, where you must declare the hostname and port of the same, by `default the hostname is '0.0.0.0' and the port is 6500`, you can modify them to your need, the file would be something like this:

 ```bash
 "Server": {